anotherSimpleCoder/asr-v2/README.md

 And also this time there are some plans again:
 	- a new revision of asrScript (asrScript standard beta) and therefore a new version of ASRealize (now asrealize)
-	- png support for asr (don't worry it won't be asr-v3 lol)

 Again if you also have some ideas, feel free to tell me.
 (If you are done reading this then I am probably implementing the png support and after that start to think of a new concept of asrScript)